-- (b) (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
+- (b) An entity is related to a reporting entity if any of the following conditions applies (Cont'd):- - (v) The entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
 If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity. - (vi) The entity is controlled or jointly controlled by a person identified in (a) above. - (vii) A person identified in (a)(i) above has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).